nl3769/CCA_DL_TOOLS/README.md

 *caroDeepMotion* is a patch-based approach to estimate de displacement field between a pair of images of the intima-media complexe in the far of the common carotid artery. *caroDeepMotion/* contains codes for the following application:
 * Prepared database based on synthetic sequence of the common carotid artery.
 It loads results from simulation, remove each unused information for the motion estimation part and save results in *pickle* format.
 * Divide simulated images in patches for data augmentation and save results in *pickle* format.
-* Split patient for generating training/validation/testing subset
+* Split patient for generating training/validation/testing subset* Training.
-* Training
+* Training.
+* Compute the displacement field over a complete image.
-* Evaluation
+* Evaluation.

 # speckleTracking